adarshbah/Ping-Pong-Score-Keeper/README.md

 # Ping-Pong-Score-Keeper
-Ping Pong score Keeper made by HTML, javascript and Bulma Framework to keep track of scores
+Ping Pong score Keeper  is a application to keep track of scores  made by HTML, javascript and Bulma Framework

 Try it here: